-I am a family mediator with an academic background, holder of two university certificates in general mediation and family mediation and am accredited by the Belgian Federal Mediation Commission.
-I provide the framework where both partners can negotiate safely and at the same time express and let go of painful feelings.
+I am a family mediator with professional experience in higher education, consulting and training, holder of a doctorate in accounting and of two postgraduate certificates in general mediation and family mediation.
+Accredited by the Belgian Federal Mediation Commission, I provide the framework where participants can negotiate safely and at the same time express and let go of painful feelings.

-I am also trained in solutions-oriented brief therapy (Institut Narration asbl) and emotionally focused therapy (EFT Externship).
-I use these tools to facilitate communication and problem solving during mediation sessions.
+I am also trained in coparental coaching (Lorraine Filion), marital mediation (Marianne Souquet), solutions-oriented brief therapy (Benoît Demonty, Institut Narration) and emotionally focused therapy (Simona Herb, Psiris).
+I use these tools to de-escalate conflict, facilitate communication and problem solving during mediation sessions.

 About Family Mediation